juanchopanza/minimathlibs/README.md

 Testing
 -------

-The tests require `cppunit`.
+The tests require `boost.test`.
 They may be built and run either directly from a provided makefile, or using `cmake`:

 To build and run the default tests from the makefile: from the minimathlibs directory, run